pj12520/sinking_bim_new/README.md

 ----

 Header files "*.h" - Included by the source files.
-Contain function declarations and definitions of relevant constants.
+Contain function declarations, structure definitions and definitions of relevant constants.

 ----